-Our service operates a rapid telephone triage 7 days a week between 07:00 and 22:00.
-We are a multi-disciplinary team of occupational therapists, physiotherapists, registered and mental health nurses, a pharmacy technician, assistant practitioners, rehabilitation support workers and administrative support.
+We are a 7-day a week, short-term input and urgent response team, made up of occupational therapists, physiotherapists, registered general and mental health nurses, a pharmacy technician, assistant practitioners, rehabilitation support workers and administrative support.

 There are a number of strands that make up the service.
 These include:

-- Reablement - We complete an initial assessment to determine a care plan that enables you to return to your previous baseline level or improve your independence and mobility.
-This may include provision of equipment, creating a care plan to help with activities of daily living such as medicines management, meal preparation and personal care.
-We continuously review and adjust care plans to reflect the level of need and improvement based on the regular evaluations of our staff.
+- Reablement - We accept referrals from patients, relatives or carers, as well as health and social care professionals, for short term therapy input.
+Our clinical team will contact you within 48 hours of receiving the referral to arrange to visit.
+We complete an initial assessment to determine a person-centred plan that will enable a return to either your previous baseline level or improve your independence and mobility.
+This may include provision of equipment, working with the patient in areas such as medicines management, meal preparation and personal care, or supporting with daily rehabilitation exercises.
+We review and adjust these plans to reflect the level of need and improvement based on the regular evaluations of our staff.

-Referrals can be made for patients who meet the service criteria by patients, carers or clinicians by contacting Nottingham Health and Care Point on 0300 131 0300 and selecting option 1, followed by option 1
+Please contact Nottingham Health and Care Point on 0300 131 0300 and select option 1, then option 1 again.

 Our crisis co-ordinators are available 7 days a week between 07:00 and 22:00, to take referrals from health professionals, social care staff, patients, relatives and carers, within the service referral criteria above.